etorreborre/registry/doc/applications.md

   memoize @IO @Metrics
 ```

 Since it can be a bit tedious to write all those declarations, there is a function `memoizeAll @m` which goes through the whole list of "output types" in the registry, of the form `m a` and which invokes the specific `memoize @m @a` function.
-Even better, if you use the [`RIO`](#start-up) type and the `withRegistry` function to use your registry, the `memoize` function is automatically called so that you won't have to worry about running too many side-effects.
+Even better, if you use the `Data.Registry.RIO.withRegistry` function to use your registry, the `memoize` function is automatically called so that you won't have to worry about running too many side-effects.

 One last difficulty needs to be addressed now.